 On a volé le Nkoro Nkoro – Thierry Jonquet

-This is a fun, short book that is great for kids who might not be excited about reading.
+This is a fun, short book that is great for French immersion kids who might not be excited about reading.
 It’s only got six short chapters, so you can take time to explore the vocabulary.
 I also like that the author uses the imparfait and passé composé together as opposed to the passé simple, so kids get more exposure to the tenses together.
 The characters are also over the top, so it adds some humor.
+We read this in my 6th grade French immersion class and the kids really liked it!

 It’s the story of two class clowns who get a magical gri-gri from Africa that suddenly helps them do well in school.
 Their teacher, Mme Camife, is not a kind woman (at all), and they definitely paint the image of her in the text.
 The boys are already at odds with their teacher.
 When they mysteriously start doing really well, she finds out their secret and steals the lucky charm from them.
 The boys get into some mischief trying to get the Nkoro Nkoro back from her.